A young Black man smiling in the park.

 If you start or stop smoking while you are taking diazepam, you may have to change your dose.
 This is because cigarette smoke affects the amount of diazepam in your body.

-If you already smoke when you begin taking this medication, you will probably need a higher dose than somebody who does not smoke.
+If you already smoke when you begin taking this medication, you may need a higher dose than somebody who does not smoke.
 You should tell your doctor if you smoke and how much, so that they can prescribe the correct dose for you.

 If you stop smoking, the level of diazepam in the body could rise, and you might need to reduce your dose of diazepam slowly over one week.

-If you (re)start smoking, you might need to increase it again.
+If you start or restart smoking, you might need to increase it again.

 Watch your caffeine intake while you are taking diazepam as caffeine has the opposite effect of diazepam in your body and interferes with it working.

-Do not drink large amounts of caffeine drinks (like coffee, cola or energy drinks) while you are taking diazepam.
+Try not to drink caffeine drinks like coffee, cola or energy drinks while you are taking diazepam.
+These may reduce the effect of diazepam.

 Diazepam can make you feel sleepy, dizzy and forgetful when you first start taking it.
 You might also find it difficult to concentrate during the first few days of treatment and may experience blurred vision and muscle weakness.
 For these reasons, you should not ride a bike or drive a car until you know how you will be affected.